quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Reset Oracle {#reset-oracle}

-An attacker that can cause a server to emit a stateless reset token can cause any connection that uses the same connection ID and method of producing the token to be destroyed.
+An attacker that can cause a server to emit a stateless reset token can cause force the closure of any connection that uses the same connection ID and method of producing the token.
 This creates a possible denial of service attack on existing connections if the attacker is able to cause a stateless reset token to be generated for a connection with a selected connection ID.
 That is, an attack is possible if an attacker can alter packet routing so that a packet is received by an instance that uses the same stateless reset key, but no connection state for the connection ID.

-The only viable defense against this style of denial of service is to ensure that routing configuration for a cluster guarantees consistent routing of packets for a given connection ID.
-That is, the routing needs to ensure that a stateless reset is not generated unless the associated connection (as identified by the connection ID) cannot proceed.

-For endpoints that operate in clusters, instances that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.
+To defend against this style of denial service, endpoints that operate in clusters and that share a static key for stateless reset (see {{reset-token}}) MUST be arranged so that packets with a given connection ID always arrive at an instance that has connection state, unless that connection is no longer active.

 In the case of a cluster that uses dynamic load balancing, it's possible that a change in load balancer configuration could happen while an active instance retains connection state; even if an instance retains connection state, the change in routing and resulting stateless reset will result in the connection being terminated.
-This is acceptable as long as the loss of connections during rebalancing is by design and not something that an external entity can influence.
+If there is no chance in the packet being routed to the correct instance, it is better to send a stateless reset than wait for connections to time out.
+However, this is acceptable only if the routing cannot be influenced by an attacker.

 # IANA Considerations